deepset-ai/deepset-cloud-sdk/examples/cli/README.md

 # deepset Cloud CLI
-The deepset Cloud CLI is a command-line interface tool that allows you to interact with the deepset Cloud SDK and perform various operations, such as uploading files and folders to your deepset Cloud workspace.
+The deepset Cloud CLI is a command-line interface tool that you can use to interact with the deepset Cloud SDK and perform various operations, such as uploading files and folders to your deepset Cloud workspace.

 ## Installation
-To install the deepset Cloud CLI, you can use `pip`:
+To install the deepset Cloud CLI, use `pip`:

 ```shell
 pip3 install deepset-cloud-sdk
 ```
 ## Configuration
-Before using the deepset Cloud CLI, you need to log in and provide your credentials.
-You can do this by running the following command:
+Before using the deepset Cloud CLI, log in and provide your credentials.
+You can do this by running the command:

 ```shell
 deepset-cloud-cli login
 ```

-This command will prompt you to enter your API key and default workspace name.
-Once you provide these details, the CLI will store your credentials in the `~/.deepset-cloud-cli/.env` file.
-This file will be used as the default configuration for subsequent CLI commands.
+This command prompts you to enter your API key and default workspace name.
+Once you provide these details, the CLI stores your credentials in the `~/.deepset-cloud-cli/.env` file.
+This file is used as the default configuration for subsequent CLI commands.

-Alternatively, if you want to use a different environment file for your configuration, you can create an `.env` file in the local directory.
+Alternatively, to use a different environment file for your configuration, you can create an `.env` file in the local directory.
 Additionally, you have the flexibility to provide the credentials directly as command-line arguments or set them programmatically in your code.

 ## Usage
 You can use the deepset Cloud CLI by running the following command:
 ```shell
 deepset-cloud-cli <command>
 ```
 Replace <command> with one of the supported commands.
-To list all available commands, run the following command `deepset-cloud-cli --help`.
+To list all available commands, run: `deepset-cloud-cli --help`.

 ## Example Commands